sylhare/Type-on-Strap/_posts/2018-11-19-measuring-hand-hygiene-in-hospitals.md

 surprising, since the auditors were competing with the “global view” computer vision system.
 Since the ground truth labels are also annotated by humans, how did the humans observers do worse than the algorithm?
 The reason is that our ground truth labels were labeled remotely and not in real-time.
-Remote annotators had access to all sensors andcould play the video forward and backward in time to ensure their annotations are correct.
+Remote annotators had access to all sensors and could play the video forward and backward in time to ensure their annotations are correct.
 In-person auditors did not have “access” to all sensors and they could not replay events in time.